mk-5/gdx-fireapp/README.md

 ## Getting Started

-First thing is installing Firebase SDK.
-Here you can find some short tutorials describes installation inside LibGDX project:
+The first thing you should to do is installing Firebase SDK.
+Here you can find some short tutorials describes this installation inside LibGDX project:

 - [Android Firebase SDK installation guide](https://github.com/mk-5/gdx-fireapp/wiki/Android-SDK-installation)
 - [iOS Firebase SDK installation guide](https://github.com/mk-5/gdx-fireapp/wiki/iOS-Firebase-SDK-installation)

-Now you need to add GDX Fireapp gradle dependencies, as follow:
+Now you need to add gradle dependencies:

 **Core**